 UVdesk is a help desk system that supports eCommerce, marketplace and multichannel sales.
-It offers mailboxes, an information centre, and form builders.
-Its software is also open-source, meaning UVdesk provides customisable options for personalisation within your business
+It offers mailboxes, an information center, and form builders.
+Its software is also open-source, meaning UVdesk provides customizable options for personalization within your business

 UVdesk allows you to create tickets automatically from your customers’ emails, allowing customer service agents to manage and control workflow for optimum response times.

 In addition to English, UVdesk supports Arabic, French, German and Italian languages.

 Pricing: UVdesk offers custom quotes depending on your unique business needs.

 Zoho Desk is a customer service help desk platform that combines phone, email, live chat, SMS, social media and more — all in one place.